Alsophila australis: Description

 The massive erect trunk is usually up to 12 m tall, although specimens reaching 20 m have been reported from Queensland, Australia.
 Fronds are bi- or tripinnate and may reach 4 m in length, occasionally even 6 m.
 These form a distinctive crown that is dark green above and lighter green below.
 It has adventitious roots, tubercles and hair-like follicles on its 'trunk'.

 Plants growing in southern Australia often lose their fronds by the end of winter, as is the case with Alsophila dregei in South Africa.
 Characteristically of this species, stipe bases are often retained around the trunk long after withering.
 They are covered with scales and conical, blunt spines towards the base.
 The scales range in colour from shiny brown to bicoloured (pale and brown) and are often distinctly twisted.
 The sori are circular and occur on either side of the fertile pinnule midvein.
 True indusia are absent, although reduced scales may encircle the sori.

 In its montane range, A. australis is ecologically important as it provides the nesting substrate for Exoneura robusta, a native species of reed bee.
 These bees almost exclusively build their nests in the pith of dead A. australis fronds.
 This species of bee is an important pollinator of other plants in southeastern Australia, so thus it can be seen how A. australis is indirectly supportive of other plants in its ecosystem.

 Traditional use

-Joseph Maiden recorded in 1889 that "The pulp of the top of the trunk is full of starch, and is eaten raw and roasted by the aboriginals.
+Joseph Maiden recorded in 1889 that "The pulp of the top of the trunk is full of starch, and is eaten raw and roasted by the Aboriginal Australians.
 This whitish substance is found in the middle of the tree from the base to the apex, and when boiled tastes like a bad turnip.
 Pigs feed on it greedily."